 - Donation buttons

-You might assume that online fundraising platforms are only for virtual events, but that’s not strictly true.
-While they’re 100% essential for remote-only events, they can also be a useful tool for hybrid events (which include a mixture of virtual and in-person features) and even in-person events.
+You might believe that fundraising software is used for only virtual events, but that’s not strictly true.
+While they’re 100% essential for remote-only fundraisers, they can also be a useful tool for hybrid events (which include a mixture of virtual and in-person features) and even in-person nonprofit events.

-If you’re not sure how these event types work or why you’d need to use a fundraising platform to run them, we’ll give you the full breakdown for each one.
+If you’re not sure how these event types work or what fundraising features you need to run them, we’ll give you the full breakdown for each one.

-As the name suggests, a virtual event takes place solely online.
-It could be an event that’s streamed from a single location (such as a virtual concert) or something that involves multiple participants all streaming themselves (such as a virtual 10k run where all participants video themselves during the race).
+As the name suggests, a virtual fundraising event takes place solely online.
+It could be a fundraising event that’s streamed from a single location (such as a virtual concert) or something that involves multiple participants all streaming themselves (such as a virtual 10k run where every donor live streams themselves during the race).

-That’s why using a dedicated platform like PayBee is preferable to trying to DIY the process over Zoom.
+This is why starting your virtual fundraising campaign with a dedicated platform like PayBee is preferable to trying to DIY the process over Zoom.

-Here’s a handful of the features you can harness to make your event go more smoothly:
+Here’s a handful of the fundraising elements you should learn to use to make your event go more smoothly:

-- Integrations with popular live-streaming platforms (e.g, YouTube, Twitch, Facebook).
+- Integrations with popular live-streaming options (e.g, YouTube, Twitch, Facebook).

 - Interactive elements to keep attendees engaged (e.g., live chat, activity monitor).